 (1) Do I have to set up a direct-deposit option so that my stipend can be deposited directly to my account?

-Yes, direct deposit is now mandatory for all graduate student payments at this time.
-A completed Direct-deposit form along with a void cheque need to be forwarded to UBC Finance at the address below:
+Yes, direct deposit is now mandatory for all graduate students.
+A completed Direct-deposit form along with a void cheque needs to be forwarded to UBC Finance at the address below: